 Graduate School Application

 Statement of Goals and Research Interests explaining the research you would like to do, the relevant fields and theoretical areas, your methodological approaches, and how you understand the power of interdisciplinarity to the research you hope to conduct.
-This succinct statement (500 words) is a crucial component of the application.
+This succinct statement (approximately 500 words) is a crucial component of the application.
 In it you should explain as explicitly as possible, the inquiry you hope to pursue, your knowledge of relevant fields, including any highly relevant studies, and your previous experience in the fields of your proposed research.
 Explain how your research is interdisciplinary in terms of how you are posing a problem or an area of inquiry that requires the theoretical perspectives of multiple fields and multiple methodological approaches.
 LLC is particularly interested in proposed research that is related to research being conducted by LLC and LLC affiliate faculty members.
 You may also include relevant professional experience and any additional reasons you have for seeking admission in LLC.
 Please include the names of any faculty members with whom you might hope to work.
 A statement of general interest is not sufficient.

 Academic writing sample (a published academic article, an article ready for submission, a recent research paper, or a research-based report) that demonstrates your ability to conduct and write about research in your chosen area.
 Please provide a cover note explaining what the writing sample is and its relevance to your application.
 This sample should be approximately 20-25 pages.